redpesk-core/afb-cmake-modules/docs/dev_guide/1_Quickstart.md

  Application Framework
 - **LIBRARY**: An external 3rd party library bundled with the binding for its own purpose because platform doesn't provide it.
+- **BINDING-CONFIG**: Any files used as configuration by your binding.

 > **TIP** you should use the prefix _afb-_ with your **BINDING* targets which
 > stand for **Application Framework Binding**.